-Housing is available for all students at Jones Hall, one of SAIC's residence halls conveniently located a few blocks from the academic facilities.
+Housing is available for all students at recently renovated Jones Hall, one of SAIC's residence halls conveniently located a few blocks from the academic facilities.
 Housing is not required but strongly recommended.
-Past students have commented on the easy access to classrooms and studios as well as the importance of being with other students, and partaking in residence life activities.
+Past students have commented on the easy access to classrooms and studios, the importance of being with other students, and partaking in residence life activities.

 The LeRoy Neiman Center

 The LeRoy Neiman Center is the first campus center in SAIC's history.
 Made possible by a generous gift from alumni LeRoy Neiman and his wife Janet Neiman, the LeRoy Neiman Center houses the new second-floor lounge and café, and is the central hub for SAIC faculty, staff, and students to meet, attend events, view student work, and be inspired.

 All Summer Institute students receive an ARTICard, SAIC's official ID card, which is to be carried at all times and must be shown to access all campus buildings.
 The ARTICard gives students free admission to the Art Institute and discounts at the Art Institute Museum Shop and nearby art supply stores.
 The ARTICard also functions as a debit card and can be used to purchase art supplies and pay for food in SAIC cafeterias and vending machines.
 Detailed information about how to deposit cash onto the ARTICard will be provided upon acceptance into the program.

 The SAIC meal plan, required for all residence hall students, provides approximately 10 meals per week.
 It is designed to be a convenient declining-balance program that gives students the ability to choose a full meal or grab a quick bite between classes and meetings.
 Students should use this meal plan, along with their residence hall room kitchens and great Chicago restaurant locations to take care of all their dining needs.
 Students may also cook in the residence hall, but they must remember to bring their own cookware and flatware.